webcoderz/nom/README.md

 can change by environment variable on the compose or in the **docker-entrypoint.sh** or **local.php**

 in **data/caddy/Caddyfile**  *box_ip* should be replaced with the IP of your server.

+***for further information see the administration guide at https://nominatim.org/release-docs/latest/admin/Installation/***